Skip to main content

 Congrats, you are now a master of using Playback in live performance!

-Once service is over, there are new ways to save your time and work for the next service.
-Using the power of Cloud Pro, song arrangements can be saved to the Cloud and recalled at any time – on any device.
+Using the power of Cloud Pro, song arrangements can be saved to the Cloud and recalled at any time as Named Arrangements – on any device and any setlist.

 Manage a song’s custom arrangements in the Edit Song Menu.
 While in Setlist Edit Mode, Tap on a song tile to open the Edit Song Menu.
 The top section of the Edit Song Menu is where the song’s arrangements can be managed and loaded.